 All of this knowledge from ancient times is very relevant now as Sekhmet is with us to help us bridge to ascension by bringing forth the high frequency ancient wisdoms, by supervising and overseeing the transitions and bridging modalities in the healing arts, and by learning what really does the complete and total healing job.

 Sekhmet is very passionate and of course, she roars, and thus was an intimidating presence in ancient Egypt to those who did not understand.
 Yet, she is all heart.
 She has compassion, respect, reverence, and appreciation for that which the lightworkers are bringing forth and have the courage to practice.
-Sekhmet has much advice to offer and is anxious to begin workshops and gatherings at the Ascension Center to do that.
-She will continue to present healing modalities, technologies and compassionate support to those who choose to go to parallel planet Earth which is not going to ascend as well as to those who do.
-As she says, "To dance or not to dance, that is the only question."
+Sekhmet has much advice to offer and as she says, "To dance or not to dance, that is the only question."

 * Sekhmet says that while she and Hathor both have great connections with the ancient Egyptians and with the ancient, ancient civilization of Venus, they are separate and distinct personas.
 She says they are one in the sense of Oneness and close in the sense of Family but not the same identity.

-Given through Susan Leland and edited by Fran Pearre, September 12, 2010. www.AshtarontheRoad.com © Ashtar on the Road Publications 2010.
+Given through Susan Leland and edited by Fran Pearre, September 12, 2010. www.AshtarontheRoad.com © Ashtar on the Road Publications and Ashtar's Legacy 2010-2022.
 All rights reserved.